Look at the Military and Aviation Online Museum

 3 A-4B Skyhawk, flight indicative “Truco”, armed with parachute-retarded bombs.

 Pilots: 1st.
 Lt.
-Mariano Velazco (C-215), Lt.
+Mariano Velasco (C-215), Lt.
 Carlos Osses (C-228), Lt.
 Fernando Robledo (didn't take off given technical inconvenients).
+Flight took off from Rio Gallegos AB at 1530 hrs.

 They flew into Falklands Sound (San Carlos Sound) 1 minute after “Poker” Flight, also south-north direction, and confirmed the sighting of 4 ships.
 They received intense anti-aircraft artillery fire.
 They dropped their eight bombs over Ajax Bay cooling plant.

 Having crossed Falklands Sound west-bound, and over West Falkland (Gran Malvina), Number 2 (Lt.
 Osses) saw fire in Number 1 left plane, very close to the oxygen tank; he informed this immediately.
-Number 1 answered that he had a red light (alarm) on the hydraulics indicator, reason why he exchanged speed for height and informed he was ejecting in position 51º 29' S / 59º 32' W; it was about 1700 hours.
+Number 1 answered that he had a red light (alarm) on the hydraulics indicator, reason why he exchanged speed for height and informed he was ejecting in position 51 29' S / 59 32' W; it was about 1700 hours.

 1st.
-Lt Mariano Velazco fell between Port Fox and Port Howard.
+Lt Mariano Velasco fell between Port Fox and Port Howard.
 After recovering from the ejection, he walked two days and two nights until he got into an uninhabited house where he found canned food.
 On the following day two kelpers on horseback passed near the house, he called them and offered to buy them a horse, they refused but they told him they would call Port Stanley.
-In the afternoon a Land Rover showed up, driven by a kelper and with an Argentinean Army officer on the other seat, who brought Velazco to Port Howard.
+In the afternoon a Land Rover showed up, driven by a kelper and with an Argentinean Army officer on the other seat, who brought Velasco to Port Howard.

 Lt.
 Osses came back alone to the continent, with his aircraft damaged by light gun fire.
 He landed at Rio Gallegos AB at 1800 hours.